saurabhbiswas2023/FigmaBestPractice/README.md

 ---

-**About the Author**
+** Author Prologue**
 This comprehensive guide synthesizes industry best practices, real-world experience, and deep analysis of successful design system implementations.
-The strategies presented here have been tested and validated across organizations of all sizes, from startups to Fortune 500 companies.

 *Connect with me to continue the conversation about design systems and share your own experiences building scalable design solutions.*